giopogg/jtdm/README.md

 ![](man/figures/unnamed-chunk-7-1.png)<!-- -->

-As climatic conditions become more favourable (i.e. GDD increases), the probability of having high values of both traits increases.
+As climatic conditions become more favorable (i.e. GDD increases), the probability of having high values of both traits increases.

 ## Author